kulbida/music-loader/README.md

 11. The proposed design can serve as a base foundation for a simple ETL.
 Data validation allows you to call external services to check for e-mail validness or making database requests to get additional information.
 See the details below for a complete list of features.

 12. Note: for simplicity's sake, we do not check for the uniqueness of the data objects when we add to the collection as well as other extra features.
 The proposed solution allows for developing additional functionality in a modular way using public or private API.
 For example, we could move some of the logic into separate methods or classes for this example, we decided to keep things simple.

+13. Quite a few more considerations.
+One is to move to AWS serverless model and utilize AWS Lambda with queuing mechanics to distribute processing and code dicoupling.
+Also, this approach will help to dramatically save cost for unpredictable load.
+Another one is to utilize AWS Spot Block-Instances.

 ### Dependencies